 One of the more interesting desserts at Caribreeze is the coconut drop, a rough-looking treat that is to American packaged macaroons what the Ramones are to Abba.
 Rather than those finely shredded, highly sweetened and precisely extruded coconut cookies, coconut drops consist of a pile of small cubes of coconut, spiked with a hearty dose of ginger and just enough brown sugar to cement everything together.
 Not pretty, not uniform, but loaded with flavor and a fibrous, almost meaty texture that keeps you happily gnawing: a cookie with attitude.
 For a more conventional pastry, try the satisfying but not-too-sweet currant roll.

 The beverage cooler deserves mention because it holds some options with an island twist - Ting grapefruit soda, as well as bottles of coconut water, ginger beer, and deep-ruby sorrel, a beverage brewed from hibiscus flowers that is tangy, sweet, and spicy all at once.

 Caribreeze is set up more for takeout than eat-in, with only one table and five seats in the sparsely decorated storefront.
 Even if you chose to stay and eat there, you'll be eating from takeout containers.
 Still, Tony Monroe's warmth makes it a homey and friendly place to enjoy a meal.

 Eat without guilt, with our low-calorie vegan meals.
 Reward yourself with a flavorful entrée without worrying about ruining your diet.
 Each great tasting meal from our vegan menu is packed with nutrients that will keep you full and energized.
-Visit our cafe today and enjoy a wonderful and gratifying vegetarian dining experience.
+Visit our cafe today and enjoy a wonderful and gratifying vegan dining experience.